 Matibabu means “treatment” in Swahili—this is exactly what the company is trying to achieve: treatment for malaria, a disease that still kills many people in Africa today.
 The solution uses a light sensor and a smartphone to detect the disease.

 This SMS-based service connects buyers and sellers regardless of where they are located—in remote areas or the city.
 When a transaction is agreed upon, a transporter is sent out to facilitate the delivery.

 Remittances sent from abroad by African immigrants to their families exceeds the foreign aid that African countries receive.
-Mergrim’s offering facilitates remittances as well as other forms of payments.
+Mergims’s offering facilitates remittances as well as other forms of payments.

 Another example of a startup in the African diaspora, Afrobytes is located in France, but its founders Ammin Youssouf and Haweya Mohamed organize conferences about technology in Africa.